nitishcm/nitishcm.github.io/solution-overview.md

 - S3 bucket replication to DR region.
 - Sync redis cache backup to DR region
 - Setup basic infrastructure in another region.
 To prevent costing we can stop running any ECS container and disable cloudfront in DR region.

+## Cost saving
+- To save cost we can turn off ECS/EKS, disable cloudfront in lower environment.
+- Using lifecycle policy to remove processed image which are not used for longer time.
+- keeping docker image size to small.